What are the Right Software Solutions for You?

 The goal of sales automation is to improve sales and marketing processes, while consequently minimizing overhead costs.
 So, when the costs of implementing and maintaining a sales technology solution are high, you will not have achieved this goal.
 That said, conducting a ROI analysis is a critical step in our solution evaluation and decision-making process.
 It helps us determine whether a particular solution will be worth your while.
 Our ROI analysis looks at;

 - How much the system costs, i.e., how much the vendor charges for their solution before anything else.

 - The hard costs, i.e., the equipment required for implementation

 - The soft costs, i.e., how much it’ll cost to train your employees on how to use it?

 - The cost of implementation on other areas of your business, i.e., will you need to stop other sales processes temporarily during installation?
-If so, how much profits will you lose during this period?
+If so, how much profit will you lose during this period?

 Once we consider those costs, we also try to evaluate the returns.
-For instance, how much profits will you need after implementation to recover the hard and soft costs, and how long it will take you to achieve these profits.
+For instance, how much profit will you need after implementation to recover the hard and soft costs, and how long it will take you to achieve these profits.
 Also, once implemented, what will be the monetary benefit?
 For example, will it help increase sales?
 Will it help you keep overhead costs down?